About teeth whitening

 We also offer custom-made home teeth whitening kits, so you can whiten your teeth in the comfort of your own home.

-You'll be given personal trays which you then fill with whitening gel.
+You'll be given bespoke trays which you then fill with whitening gel.
 We'll supply you with full instructions on how to use the product correctly and safely.
 All you need to do is wear the trays at night, or for a few hours during the day depending on your preference.
 After this, your teeth will be sparkling white (up to 16 shades brighter to be exact).
 Home whitening is a gradual process, but results are normally seen over 1-2 weeks and will last for many years.

 Enlighten Evolution is a high performing teeth whitening system that allows you to whiten your smile in the comfort of your own home.
 Its the only system to guarantee Vita Shade B1.
 With the lowest concentration, the 15-day treatment will produce a smile that – with good maintenance – will last for years.